clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 Then you'll be asked for your gpg passphrase.
-(You won't be asked for your ssh passphrase because `lein deploy clojars` uses http rather than scp, though Clojars supports both.)
+(You won't be asked for your ssh passphrase because `lein deploy clojars` uses http rather than scp --- though Clojars supports both.)

 You should now be able to see your lib's Clojars page: for example,
 <https://clojars.org/trivial-library-example>!